 If it’s financially viable, having a higher deductible could help you save more money on your rates.
 Per the Insurance Information Institute (III), setting your deductible at $1,000 could discount your premiums by as much as 40%.

-Comprehensive also has a limit that drivers can buy.
-A limit is the total amount that your insurer will pay to cover a claim.
+Comprehensive also has a coverage limit, which is the total amount that your insurer will pay to cover a claim.
 Normally, the limit for comprehensive is equal to the actual cash value (ACV) of your car.

 Comprehensive insurance can be a bit more expensive than basic liability coverage.
 The III says that the average yearly cost is about $134 a year.
 If you’re looking at buying comprehensive coverage, there are some factors to look into that could affect the price you’ll end up paying.